 Ingredient Substitutions and Recommendations:

-- Shrimp – I DO NOT recommend buying pre-cooked shrimp.
+- Shrimp – I DO NOT recommend using pre-cooked shrimp for this recipe.
 Pre-cooked shrimp will result in being tough and rubbery after being cooked again.
 For best results, look for fresh or frozen RAW shrimp, preferably with the tail.
 (The tail is helpful with the breading process.)

 - Coconut – I used unsweetened, flaked coconut.
 This rendered the perfect golden brown shrimp.
 Sweetened coconut can be used, however, because of the sugar this coconut tends to over-brown (or burn) rather quickly.